talentweb11/Team5_Tutorial/README.md

 3. What changed in `TextAlarm` and the main program?
-`TextAlarm` was updated to implement `IObserver`, and its `Update()` method now prints the stored message each time the timer sends a notification. `BeepAlarm` was also updated to implement `IObserver`.
-In `Program.cs`, both alarms are now attached by calling `timer.Attach(alarm1)` and `timer.Attach(alarm2)` before `timer.Run(3)`.
+`TextAlarm` was updated to implement `IObserver`, and its `Update()` method now prints the stored message each time the timer sends a notification.
+In `Program.cs`, two `TextAlarm` objects are created with different messages, both are attached by calling `timer.Attach(alarm1)` and `timer.Attach(alarm2)`, and the program asks the user to enter the number of ticks before calling `timer.Run(numberOfTicks)`.

 Explanation:
-This shows that multiple observer types can react to the same timer.
-One observer prints a message and another beeps, which demonstrates the purpose of the Observer pattern.
+This matches the assignment more closely because the number of ticks is now provided as input, and both observers are `TextAlarm` instances.
+It also shows that multiple observers of the same type can listen to the same timer and react on every tick.